kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 married Mary Royce (b.
 Wallingford, CT, 1657), and they in turn had a daughter, Hannah Beach (b.
 Wallingford, CT, 17 Mar 1683) who married Eliphalet Parker Sr.

-## Brown
+## Brown, Sarah; arr.
+Portsmouth, RI by 1641
+*KLD's 9th great-grandmother via the [Babcock line](/genealogy/babcock/2019/04/08/babcock-research.html)*

+Sarah Brown (b.
+Essex Co., England, 23 Jan 1613; d.
+Westerly, 22 Sep 1665) married immigrant James Badcock (above) in Portsmouth, RI.

+It is unclear whether James & Sarah made the crossing together, met on board, or only met after arriving in the colonies.

 ## Burdick, Robert; arr.
 Newport, RI 1651
-*KLD's 9th great-grandfather via the Babcock line*
+*KLD's 9th great-grandfather via the [Babcock line](/genealogy/babcock/2019/04/08/babcock-research.html)*

-<a href="#colket">Colket</a> lists Robert Burdick as Primary Immigrant arriving at Newport, 1651
+<a href="#colket">Colket</a> lists Robert Burdick as the Primary Immigrant arriving at Newport, 1651

 Robert married Ruth Hubbard at Westerly, 2 Nov 1655, daughter of Samuel Hubbard (below), among their 4 daughters was Deborah Burdick (b.
 Westerly, 1 Jan 1662; d.
 Westerly, 12 Dec 1697), who married Joseph Crandall.
 Joseph & Deborah gave birth to Lydia Crandall in 1683, who marr.
 Robert Babcock (b.
 Westerly 1678;
 d.
 Westerly 1719) in 1701.
-Robert being the grandson of immigrant James Badcock (b.
+Robert Babcock being the grandson of immigrant James Badcock (b.
 1612), listed above.

 ## Cass

+Not yet traced to original immigrant in direct lineage of KLD

 ## Crandall, John; arr.
 Newport, RI 1651
-*KLD's 9th great-grandfather via the Babcock line*
+*KLD's 9th great-grandfather via the [Babcock line](/genealogy/babcock/2019/04/08/babcock-research.html)*

+    born in Monmouthshire, England, on the line between England and Wales in 1612

+    He came to Boston within a very few years after the landing of the Pilgrims, in 1634.
+Several writers have ascertained that he was associated with the Congregational Church at Salem as 1635 and that “he was certainly living in Providence as early as 1637” and while there are many reasons for believing these statements correct and that John Crandall was a close associate of Roger Williams was one of the founders of Providence, unfortunately it seems impossible certainly to confirm them.
+    Many of the original Providence records were early destroyed.

-John Crandall (b.
-Monmouthshire, England, 1612) is first documented in New England with the Baptist Church in Newport, July 21, 1651.
+    The first valid documentary account of John Crandall in New England shows him to have been actively identified with the Baptist Church in Newport, July 21, 1651.
+His name next is found, with that of Matthew West in the Freemen’s list of Newport, 1655.

 *-- from [CrandallGenealogy.com](/genealogy/crandall/2019/04/16/crandallgenealogy-com.html)*

 ## Dombrowski, John & brothers; arr.
-PA 1893(all of them?)
+PA 1893
 *KLD's great-grandfather*

 The 1910 census has John Dombrowski (b.
 Poland 10 May 1872), and wife Mary